-The Culinary Arts Program is organized so that students work in teams and in a system patterned after the one used in contemporary restaurants.
+Certain lessons in the residential programs are organized so that students work in teams and in a system patterned after the one used in contemporary restaurants.
 Team leadership positions rotate on a weekly basis so all students are trained in kitchen management skills.
-Students are port to the Chef Instructor(s).
+Students report to the Chef Instructor(s).
 Students are not permitted to discipline one another-a responsibility of the Chef Instructor(s), or the Campus President.